Level 4, 480 Queen St, Brisbane, QLD

 07 3835 2888

 With the design well and truly taken care of, heads turned to the food itself.
-OTTO Sydney sous chef, Will Cowper has risen to the Head Chef role in Brisbane, turning out plates that hero local produce, with an emphasis on seafood.
-While OTTO Sydney has a Northern Italian flourish, it’s the flavours of Southern Italy that dominate here, as the climates are similar.
-There is also a vegan menu on offer – the team has recognised the growing popularity of this lifestyle choice and have adapted accordingly.
+OTTO Sydney’s Sous Chef, Will Cowper, has risen to the Head Chef role in Brisbane, turning out plates that hero local produce, with an emphasis on seafood.
+While OTTO Sydney has a Northern Italian flourish, it’s the flavours of Southern Italy that dominate in Brisbane.

-To start your culinary adventure, OTTO serves dishes like Woodside goat’s curd, pane carasua and truffle honey, followed by a selection of primi piatti such as polpo puttanesca – octopus tentacles, spicy napolitana sauce, capers, olives and basil.
+To start your culinary adventure, OTTO serves dishes like Woodside Goat’s Curd, Pane Carasua And Truffle Honey, followed by a selection of primi piatti such as Polpo Puttanesca – octopus tentacles with spicy Napolitana sauce, capers, olives and basil.

 Whichever way you go, award-winning Head Sommelier, Alan Hunter, will find you the perfect drop to accompany your choices.
 Together, Alan and the Fink Group wine consultant, Ned Goodwin, have come up with a list that truly showcases the best of Australian and Italian wine, in accordance with what’s on your plate.

-OTTO Brisbane dishes up the best of Queensland’s produce in a setting that celebrates the best of the state.
-Coupled with its river views and relaxed ambiance, it’s a combination that will continue to delight and deliver.
+Coupled with its river views and relaxed ambience, OTTO Brisbane dishes up the best of Queensland’s produce in a setting that celebrates the best of the state.